Grade Levels: 9/10, 11/12

 - In what ways is the Treaty Relationship connected to Indigenous involvement the First World War?

-- Access and show a chart/information depicting the statistics pertaining to Indigenous soldiers in the war.
+- Have students research statistics pertaining to Indigenous soldiers in the war.

 - Ask: How many men were eligible to enlist?
 What percent of the Canadian population were Indigenous peoples in 1914?
 How many Indigenous men went to war?
 What percent of this population is this?
 How does Indigenous enlistment compare with non-Indigenous on a percentage basis?